This article may contain compensated links. Please read disclaimer for more info.

 After visiting Château du Haut-Koenigsbourg, drive to Strasbourg, the last stop of this Alsace Road Trip.
 In Strasbourg, book two nights at the Hotel Cathédrale, located just opposite Notre Dame de Strasbourg, and with incredible and spectacular views over the cathedral.

-Days 6 and 7 explore of this road trip Alsace explore the city of Strasbourg.
-Strasbourg, the capital of Europe and Alsace, has a historical and architectural heritage which makes it the richest city in Alsace.
-Its city center developed on the banks of the River Ill, not far from the Rhine River, is part of the UNESCO world heritage.
+Days 6 and 7 of this road trip Alsace explore the city of Strasbourg so you won’t need the car.
+Strasbourg, the capital of Alsace, is also known as the Capital of Europe, because of both its central location and it plays host to more than 20 European institutions.
+Strasbourg has an immense historical and architectural heritage, making it the wealthiest city in Alsace.
+Its city center, developed on the River Ill banks, not far from the Rhine River, is inscribed on the UNESCO World Heritage list.